Moving to Portugal From Dubai

 A hand in a green sweater is extended against a light blue background.
 Floating above the palm are three large, yellow question marks.

 For those who’ve taken the leap and secured residency through AIMA (previously known as SEF), the time will inevitably come to renew your visa.
-Previously, this would take place after just one year of residency in Portugal but, these days, …
+Previously, this would take place after just one year of residency in Portugal but, these days, it more commonly takes place after two years.
+According to Sandra Gomes Pinto, a Lisbon-based lawyer and seasoned immigration expert, this process is significantly more straightforward than the initial application for a residence permit.
+The AIMA Visa Renewal Process: A …

 Read more